RedisInsight/Tutorials/src/ds/lists.md

 LRANGE bike:colors 1 -2
 ```

-To find out how many elements are in a list, use the `LLEN` command.
+To retrieve the number of elements in a list, use the `LLEN` command.

 ```redis LLEN usage
 LLEN bike:colors